Haredi

 Definitions

-adj.
-(Of an individual, institution, or practice) associated with strictly Orthodox (non-Modern Orthodox) Jews.
+adj. (of an individual, institution, or practice) Associated with strictly Orthodox (non-Modern Orthodox) Jews.

 Example Sentences